DFraserStratos/AcceloPrototypeDashboard/README.md

 ### Architecture Overview

-This application uses a three-tier architecture to work around browser CORS restrictions and provide a secure integration with Accelo:
+Orbit uses a three-tier architecture to work around browser CORS restrictions and provide a secure integration with Accelo:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐